A Question From an Undergraduate

 | Single-row repair → weak foundation | Paired with modern double-row / suture bridge repair, the fixation foundation is fundamentally stronger |

-Histological results: At 4 weeks, the augment group showed clear fibrocartilage maturation and type III collagen expression.
+At 4 weeks, the augment group exhibited clear fibrocartilage maturation and type III collagen expression.
+The new tissue wasn't just "better-healed scar" — it was new enthesis plus fibrous tissue growing atop the torn enthesis surface.

 Push It or Pull It?

-In our 2023 paper, we proposed a hypothesis: the PEEK button converts shear into compression, and compression guides fibroblasts toward cartilage rather than scar.
-Traditional sutures pull — creating tension that drives fibroblasts toward fibrous tissue instead.
+Why might compression promote fibrocartilage formation?
+In the 2023 paper, the team proposed a hypothesis: the PEEK button converts shear into compression, and compression guides cells toward cartilage rather than scar.
+Traditional sutures pull — tension drives cells toward fibrous tissue instead.

-The most compelling evidence comes from the Thomopoulos lab, which tested both on the same cell population.
-Tension produced elongated tendon-like cells with collagen I upregulation.
-Compression produced rounded pre-chondrocyte morphology.
-Full chondrogenic differentiation also required TGF-beta39 — but in a surgical repair environment, TGF-beta is naturally released by the wound healing process.
+The Thomopoulos lab ran the most direct comparison: same cell population, compression versus tension.
+Tension produced elongated tendon-like cells.
+Compression produced rounded pre-chondrocytes9.
+Full chondrogenic differentiation also required TGF-beta3 — but in a surgical environment, TGF-beta is naturally released by wound healing.

-Separately, Thomopoulos showed that removing muscle load impairs enthesis development entirely — no load, no fibrocartilage, no mineralized zone10.
-Schwartz demonstrated that enthesis fibrocartilage cells arise from mechanosensitive Hedgehog-responsive progenitors whose fate depends on the loading environment11.
+More critically, the enthesis development literature shows that removing muscle load impairs fibrocartilage and mineralized zone formation entirely10.
+Enthesis fibrocartilage cells arise from mechanosensitive progenitors whose fate depends on the loading environment11.

 The takeaway: it's not about which cells you inject.
 It's about what mechanical environment you provide.